Zup-Protocol/zup-dexs-subgraph/README.md

    and changing the path of the handlers and files

 5. Code tests for this nex DEX handlers if possible :)

+## Adding a new V4 DEX

+1. Modify the manifest of the networks that should support the new V4 DEX in [subgraph-manifests](./subgraph-manifests):

+2. Create a pool manager initialize handler specific for the new DEX in [v4-pools/mappings/pool-manager/dexs](./src/v4-pools/mappings/pool-manager/dexs), following the pattern of the other ones

+3. Create a new function in [utils/position-manager-address.ts](./src/utils/position-manager-address.ts) to return the address of the position manager address in the `V4PositionManagerAddress` object for each network that the new DEX is supported

+4. Add the V4 State view address for the new V4 DEX if applicable in [utils/v4-state-view-address.ts](./src/v4-pools/utils/v4-state-view-address.ts).
+If not applicable, just pass `null` to the handler

+5. Add the permit2 address for the new V4 DEX in [utils/permit2-address.ts](./src/utils/permit2-address.ts).

+6. Code tests for this nex DEX handlers if possible :D